 Please note: The maximum file size we can receive is 10Mb.
 Public Health staff will not receive emails that exceed this size, so information submitted would not get processed.
 Please save your files in a smaller size or send files in separate emails to break up the file sizes.

 Phone: (519)376-9420 – Then press ‘2’ to go directly to nurse on-call

 Online: We have an online Immunization reporting system, ICON (Immunization Connect Ontario).
 This is a secure site.
 Follow the steps below:

-If the Health Unit does not have a complete record, you will receive notices about the missing information.
+If GB Public Health does not have a complete record, you will receive notices about the missing information.
 This will give you an opportunity to update your child’s record or to find the missing information and return a copy of it to the Health Unit within a given amount of time.